Main bones, joints and muscles of the body

 Each type has unique features and functions, facilitating their differentiation.
 If you want to learn more about the various types of bones in the body, take a look below.

 The basic structure of a bone consists of a thin, superficial layer of compact bone overlying the bone marrow cavity composed of spongy bone.
 Since bone is a living tissue, it requires a neurovasculature supply.
 Arterial blood is provided by the nutrient, periosteal, metaphyseal, and epiphyseal arteries.
-Innervation reaches bones via periosteal nerves–these are the culprits for the sensation of pain during bone fractures.
+Innervation reaches bones via periosteal nerves–these are the culprits for the sensation of pain during bone fractures, for example Colles fracture.

 We’ve covered the structure of the functional and structural unit of the skeletal system.
 Let’s continue and look at the entire system as a whole.
 Skeletal system function is diverse, ranging from protection and support to mineral storage and production of new blood cells.